- Patients

 Your treatment is overseen by our multidisciplinary team (MDT), which includes surgeons, radiotherapists and dietitians who work together to make sure you receive the highest standard of care, tailored to you.

 At GenesisCare, we offer all drug therapies that can be used to treat bowel cancer, including many of the newest treatments.
-Depending on the treatment, you may attend one of our private chemotherapy suites, which are staffed by our specialist nurses.
+Depending on the treatment, you may attend one of our private suites staffed by our specialist nurses.

-Our compassionate nursing teams are available 24/7 on a dedicated on-call telephone service and can answer any queries during your treatment.
-They'll be able to provide advice about side effects or symptoms and help arrange appropriate medical care when needed.
+Our compassionate nursing teams are available 24/7 on a dedicated on-call telephone service during your treatment.
+They provide advice about side effects or symptoms and arrange appropriate medical care when needed.

 Our centres have all received the Macmillan Quality Environment Mark to reflect the quality of care we provide for people living with cancer.